interlakeonlinetournaments/Interlake-Online-Tournaments/docs/README.md

 2. Hover over  the "debate" OR "speech" tab from the home menu at the top depending on what event you are doing.
 3. A dropdown menu should appear.
 Select the event that you are doing.
 This will load in a new page.
 4. Find the room number for your competition (available on Tabroom).
 Click the "enter room" button directly under your prescribed room number.
+5. Once in the Teams interface, wait for your judge to let you into the room.
+If you're judge doesn't let you in, follow this guide.
+> If Teams asks you to input your name, please click the small "sign in" text at the bottom of the page.

 ### Debate